chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

 CHPL_LIB_PIC
 ~~~~~~~~~~~~

-   Optionally, the ``CHPL_LIB_PIC`` environment variable can be used to build
+   Optionally, the ``CHPL_LIB_PIC`` environment variable can be used to
-   position independent or position dependent code.
-This is intended for use
+   build position independent code suitable for shared libraries.
+This
-   when :ref:`readme-libraries`, especially when :ref:`readme-libraries.Python`
+   is intended for use when :ref:`readme-libraries`, especially when
-   or when building with ``--dynamic``.
+   :ref:`readme-libraries.Python` or when building with ``--dynamic``.
+   This setting affects the runtime build as well as programs compiled
+   with ``chpl``.
 Current options are:

        ===== ================================
        Value Description
        ===== ================================
-       pic   build position independent code
+       pic   build position-independent code suitable for a shared library
        none  use the system default, which might be
-             position independent or position dependent
+             position-dependent or position-independent but not
+             suitable for a shared library
        ===== ================================

    If unset, ``CHPL_LIB_PIC`` defaults to ``none``